FuelLabs/sway-applications/multisig-wallet/SPECIFICATION.md

 This section contains general information about the functionality of the application and thus does not touch upon any technical aspects.

 If you are interested in a functional overview then this is the section for you.

-## Actions that users are able to perform

-This sub-section details what a user is able to do, e.g., click a button and "x, y, z" happens.

-### Multisig Wallet Contract

 #### Core Functionality